What are the best methods for measuring actual productivity and efficiency against forecasts in large complex organisations?

 Why might this be relevant?

-The project focuses on improving productivity through AI and machine learning, but does not specifically address measuring productivity against forecasts.
+Partially relevant as it focuses on productivity acceleration but not specifically on measuring productivity against forecasts.

 This proof of concept project will test an innovative intervention to encourage small and medium-sized enterprises (SMEs) to boost their productivity through the adoption of performance management methods and high perfor...